Skip to content

 #Why doesn’t my Roku appear in the mirroring list?

-Your Roku and phone must be on the same Wi-Fi network.
-If they are and it still doesn’t appear, go to Settings > System > Screen Mirroring on your Roku and make sure it’s set to Prompt or Always Allow.
-Restarting both devices also resolves most discovery failures.
+Same Wi-Fi network is required.
+If the Roku still doesn’t appear, go to Settings > System > Screen Mirroring and set it to Prompt or Always Allow.
+Restarting both devices usually resolves it.

 #Does mirrored TikTok look worse than the phone?

 Slightly.
 Screen mirroring compresses the video feed during wireless transmission, so you may notice softer details compared to watching directly on your phone.
 A strong 5 GHz Wi-Fi connection minimizes the quality loss.
-The bigger issue is that vertical TikTok videos only fill about 40% of a widescreen TV.
+Also, vertical TikTok videos only fill about 40% of a widescreen TV regardless of resolution.

 #Can you mirror TikTok LIVE streams to Roku?